0cjs/sedoc/aws/ec2.md

 spot instances are available you may end up with unused reservations that you're still paying for.

+Other analyses:

-The HFT Guy's [article][hft-pricing] comparing GCP and AWS pricing also discusses why AWS reserved instances can often be a bad deal.
+* The HFT Guy's [article][hft-pricing] comparing GCP and AWS pricing also discusses why AWS reserved instances can often be a bad deal.
+* Infoworld's [Cloud pricing comparison][iw-cpc] offers good information on analyzing commitment discounts on the big three cloud providers.
+* Cloudyn's older [EC2 price drops analysis][cloudyn-drop] provides a
+  bit of historical information, a simple analysis (with spreadsheet) is shown in [a blog post][cloudyn-res] and they are one of several providers of systems to help analyze and optimize usage.

 ### [Scheduled Instances]